Download the Checklist

 The most obvious example is the cost savings recommendation feature that essentially every cloud cost management tool provides at this point.
 Instead of having teams pore over the data and find their own savings, modern tools do the heavy lifting to help teams see the opportunities to downsize, rightsize, and purchase discount capacity.
 In addition, these recommendations often - and rightly should - include the data behind the recommendation, to show historical usage patterns.

-The reason this is the case is that these are the budget owners, and more importantly, they and their teams are the ones who understand how everything works and what impact infrastructure changes, such as downsizing compute instances to save money, will actually have on the applications.
+The reason this is the case is that these are the cloud budget owners, and more importantly, they and their teams are the ones who understand how everything works and what impact infrastructure changes, such as downsizing compute instances like AWS EC2 instances to save money, will actually have on the applications.
 This is critically important, yet at the same time it slows us down in our quest for continuous efficiency.

 Let’s catch our breaths for a second.
 We know actionable insights have come out of the need for simpler cost management processes, and that we’re still running into the same problem as before: no cost optimization opportunities matter if they don't make sense to implement from an engineering perspective.